 Can I fly with an ear infection?

-Ideally it is advisable NOT to fly if you have an ear infection, such as otitis media or otitis externa.
-However, if you (or your child) do have to fly, there is no evidence that you are likely to come to any serious harm.
-The pain you have in your ear may be worse and it may take longer to settle.
+It is advisable NOT to fly if you have an ear infection, such as otitis media or otitis externa If you do fly, the pain in your ear may be worse and it may take longer to settle.
 You may be more likely to have a perforated eardrum.
-If you do have to fly with an ear infection, decongestant medicines may help prevent problems.
+If you absolutely do have to fly with an ear infection and cannot delay your travel or go by an alternative mode of transport, decongestant medicines may help prevent problems.
 (These are not suitable for children under the age of 6 years, and only with the advice of a pharmacist for children aged 6-12 years.)
 It may also be worth taking regular painkillers such as paracetamol or ibuprofen during the flight.

 Further reading and references